 - Identify patterns of behaviors from multiple sources that suggest a need for intervention.

-- Early intervention to assist individuals with supportive services and referrals to outside agencies to help with needs and stressors that are impacting their behavior and success.
+- Early intervention to assist students with supportive services and referrals to outside agencies to help with needs and stressors that are impacting their behavior and success.

-- Conduct follow-up at determined intervals to ensure continued support of referred individual.
+- Conduct follow-up at determined intervals to ensure continued support of referred student.

 - Assess long-term success for interventions.

 - Vice President of Student Development

 - Human Resources